Skip to content

 2. project-scoped default home

-For comma-separated multi-tool install and uninstall, omit --home; each selected tool resolves through its own tool-native env var and project-scoped default home.
-If you need explicit home overrides, run separate single-tool commands.
+For comma-separated multi-target install and uninstall, omit --home; each selected target resolves through its own omitted-home rule.
+If you need explicit home overrides, run separate single-target commands.

 Copilot uses the same home-relative skills/ projection as Claude and Codex, but its project-scoped default home is <cwd>/.github.
 That means omitted-home Copilot installs land under <cwd>/.github/skills/.
 To install the same Houmao-owned skills into a personal Copilot CLI home, pass an explicit home such as --home ~/.copilot or set COPILOT_HOME; no separate scope flag is required.